lisisty/dev/README.md

 # ARRoom
 A service where you can download any animated 3D model in GLTF format (for example, from sketchfab) and display it in augmented reality.
 There is an opportunity to share your model with friends.
+Server-driven UI.

 <img width=190 align="left" src="https://github.com/lisisty/dev/blob/master/ARRoom/2022-01-14%2017.41.20.png?raw=true"/>
 <img width=190 align="left" src="https://github.com/lisisty/dev/blob/master/ARRoom/2022-01-14%2017.42.10.png?raw=true"/>